azhu7/ImageSegmentator/README.md

 # ImageSegmentator (v1.0)
 ## Description
-Image Segmentation using K-Means.
+Image Segmentation using K-Means++.
 Image segmentation is the process of assigning a label to every pixel in an image such that pixels with the same label share similar characteristics.
 In our case, we group pixels of similar colors.

 ## Requires
 - matplotlib